Can you bank ethically in Britain?

 It has also got detailed public policies on who it will and won't lend to, covering seven human rights areas, five environmental areas, four international development areas and five animal welfare issues.
 For example, it will not lend to companies that engage in animal testing for cosmetic or household products or their ingredients or businesses that are involved in assisting to arm oppressive regimes.

 The Co-op is not quite as ethical as Triodos and Charity Bank for two reasons.
-First, it doesn't solely focus on lending to charities and socially or ethically positive companies, although it does try not to lend to utterly evil corporations.
+First, it doesn't solely focus on lending to charities and socially or ethically positive companies.

 Second, it is part of the wider Co-op group, which includes the supermarket.
 As the Co-op supermarket sells factory-farmed meat and tobacco products, this may affect some people's opinion of the bank's moral stance.